11/6/2024

 Doug Ingram

 Look, of course, it's always our goal to provide reasonable and accurate guidance, but guidance that we're very comfortable with.
 And we will continue to ensure that we are comfortable with the guidance that we provide.
 And if that makes us seem conservative, I'm probably proud of that.
-We have an enormous amount of insight, as you know, about not only broadly about Shenmuster dystrophy and epi-imprevalence, but all the way down to things like start forms and the like.
-And that does provide us with a lot of confidence as we think about forecasting guidance and the right.
-And with that said, as we sit here today, notwithstanding our very, very positive, in my view, and significant beat, we're going to, we're not going to update our guidance at this moment.
-And we'll talk again probably at JP Morgan if we do pre-announce at JP Morgan about 2025.
+We have an enormous amount of insight, as you know, about not only broadly about the Shenmuster Distribute and epi and prevalence, but all the way down to, you know, things like start forms and the like.
+And that does provide us with an indoor with a lot of confidence as we think about forecasting and guidance and the like.
+And with that said, as we sit here today, and notwithstanding our very, very positive, in my view, and significant beat, we're gonna We're not going to update our guidance at this moment, and we'll talk again probably at JPMorgan if we do pre-announce at JPMorgan about 2025.

 speaker